-The main objective of the BSR-TeMo project is to develop an operational indicator-based territorial development monitoring system for the Baltic Sea Region, including a qualitative policy interpretative dimension promoting territorial cohesion in the Baltic Sea Region.
+The main objective of the BSR-TeMo project is to develop an indicator-based territorial development monitoring system for the Baltic Sea Region.
+The objective was also to make sure that this monitoring was designed in line with the policy perspectives and initiatives for promoting territorial cohesion in the Baltic Sea Region.